Contextual Scenario Generation for Two-Stage Stochastic Programming: Introduction

-Although SAA is asymptotically optimal, solving (\ref{eq:2SP-SAA}) on a small sample of scenarios can lead to suboptimal first-stage decisions and large sample sets are required to obtain high-quality solutions.
-One possible approach to solve (\ref{eq:2SP-SAA}) is to solve the \textit{extensive form}; a deterministic program formed by introducing scenario-specific copies of the second-stage variables.
+Although SAA is asymptotically optimal, solving \eqref{eq:2SP-SAA} on a small sample of scenarios can lead to suboptimal first-stage decisions.
+Consequently, large sample sets are required to obtain high-quality solutions.
+One possible approach to solve \eqref{eq:2SP-SAA} is to solve the \textit{extensive form}; a deterministic program formed by introducing scenario-specific copies of the second-stage variables.
 The size of the extensive form grows linearly with $M$, necessitating algorithms tailored to specific problem classes.
-Unfortunately, it is widely accepted that optimally solving (\ref{eq:2SP-SAA}) is intractable due to complicating problem components such as non-linear objectives and integrality requirements \citep{patel2022neur2sp, wu2022learning}.
-Hence, the distribution is often represented by a small set of scenarios consisting of a positive integer $K$ number of scenarios, referred to as surrogate scenarios $\zeta_{1...K} \in \Omega^K$, with the following implicit assumption. \begin{assumption} (\ref{eq:2SP-SAA}) can be efficiently solved on $K$ scenarios for sufficiently small values of $K$. \end{assumption} Ideally, $\zeta_{1...K}$ are selected to ensure that the solution to (\ref{eq:2SP-SAA}) on the reduced set is nearly optimal with respect to the (\ref{eq:Stage I}) objective under $\mathbb{P}$.
+Unfortunately, it is widely accepted that optimally solving \eqref{eq:2SP-SAA} is intractable due to complicating problem components such as non-linear objectives and integrality requirements \citep{patel2022neur2sp, wu2022learning}.
+Hence, the distribution is often represented by a small set of scenarios consisting of a positive integer $K$ number of scenarios, referred to as surrogate scenarios $\bs{\zeta}_{1 \hdots K} \coloneq (\bs{\zeta}_{1}, \hdots, \bs{\zeta}_{K}) \in \Omega^K$, with the following assumption\footnote{The surrogate scenarios $\bs{\zeta}_{1 \hdots K}$ can be interpreted as a matrix in $\mathbb{R}^{p \times K}$ with $p$ rows and $K$ columns.}. \begin{assumption} An instance of \eqref{eq:2SP-SAA}, defined on $K$ scenarios, can be efficiently solved for sufficiently small values of $K$. \end{assumption} Ideally, $\bs{\zeta}_{1 \hdots K}$ are selected to ensure that the solution to \eqref{eq:2SP-SAA} on the reduced set is nearly optimal with respect to the \eqref{eq:Stage I} objective under $\mathbb{P}$.
 This process is known as \textit{scenario generation}.
-Typically, scenario generation is done by generating a discretized representation of $\mathbb{P}$ or by sampling a large number of scenarios $\hat{\Omega}$ from $\mathbb{P}$ and performing \textit{scenario reduction} to reduce its size from $M$ to $K$ with $K << M$.
-Scenario generation encapsulates either case.
+Typically, scenario generation is done by generating a discretized representation of $\mathbb{P}$ or by sampling a large number of scenarios $\widehat{\Omega}$ from $\mathbb{P}$ and performing \textit{scenario reduction} to reduce its size from $M$ to $K$ with $K << M$.
+Scenario generation encompasses both approaches.